 There are few things quite as expensive in this world as “free health care.”
 And the nation’s most populous state may be about to find out the hard way.
-On June 1, the California Senate voted 23-14 in favor of a bill, the Healthy California Act (SB 562), to authorize the state to act as a “single payer” in place of insurance carriers in negotiating prices with doctors, hospitals and other providers.
+On June 1, the California Senate voted 23-14 in favor of a bill, the Healthy California Act (SB 562), to authorize the state to act as a “single payer” in place of insurance carriers in negotiating prices with doctors, clinics, hospitals and other service providers.
 The measure covers all residents regardless of financial ability or immigration status.
 Annual costs may reach $400 billion – and that’s just for starters.
-As existing Medicare and Medicare funds will pay for around half that, new business taxes are the most likely candidate to cover the rest.
-It’s fitting that this prescription for economic disaster and population replacement is being driven by a union, the California Nurses Association.
+As existing state and local Medicare and Medicaid programs would pay for around half that, new business taxes most likely would cover the rest.
+It’s fitting that this prescription for economic disaster and, indirectly, illegal immigration is driven by a union, the California Nurses Association.

 National Legal and Policy Center has taken note of the central role played by organized labor in advancing the Left’s long-term goal of socialization of health care costs.
-Back during 2009-10, unions and their principal federation, the AFL-CIO, vigorously lobbied on behalf of the Patient Protection and Affordable Care Act (“Obamacare”) legislation then before Congress.
+Back during 2009 and early 2010, unions and their principal federation, the AFL-CIO, vigorously lobbied on behalf of the Patient Protection and Affordable Care Act (“Obamacare”) legislation then before Congress.
 Aided by eleventh-hour backroom dealing, they secured passage, conveniently exempting themselves from certain costly mandates.
-The Obamacare law, which farms out non-employer health care plans to state-established “exchanges” and imposes burdensome requirement on individuals and employers alike, wasn’t the preferred route of labor officials.
-They wanted a Canadian- or British-style system in which a centralized entity – i.e., the federal government – would establish the price structures and ranges of eligible services.
-But the law was a huge step in that direction.
-That’s why unions and their allies have blocked every effort by Congress to repeal it, as they work to develop stronger proposals – like the one in California.
+The Obamacare law, which farms out non-employer health care plans to state-established “exchanges” and imposes burdensome requirement on individuals and employers alike, wasn’t organized labor’s first choice.
+Unions wanted a Canadian- or British-style system in which a centralized entity – i.e., the federal government – would establish price structures and service eligibility.
+Notwithstanding, the law was a huge step in that direction.
+That’s why unions and their allies have blocked every effort to repeal it, as they work to develop stronger proposals – like in California.

-Now with a population of around 40 million, California is the leader among the 50 states in a race to achieve government monopoly.
-True to form, the chief sponsors of the SB 562 legislation, State Senators Ricardo Lara, D-Bell Gardens, and Toni Atkins, D-San Diego, are touting their bill as a “win-win” for everyday people, as it would do away with all that messy stuff involving premiums, co-payments and deductibles.
-The measure, in effect, would abolish private health insurance.
+Now with a population of around 40 million, California is the leader among the 50 states in a race to achieve government health care monopoly.
+True to form, the chief sponsors of the SB 562 legislation, State Senators Ricardo Lara, D-Bell Gardens, and Toni Atkins, D-San Diego, are touting their bill as a “win-win” for everyday people.
+Under the guise of simplifying things, the bill would do away with premiums, co-payments and deductibles, effectively abolishing private health insurance.
 The Senate Appropriations Committee, which Lara chairs, estimated last month that the new system initially would cost around $400 billion annually.
 As existing Medicare and Medicaid payments would cover roughly half of this total, the state would have to raise additional money to fill the gap.
 To put this in perspective, total state spending for the upcoming fiscal year has been projected at $290 billion, with $107 billion of that offset by federal subsidies.
 Sen. Lara, now running for state insurance commissioner, is unfazed.
 “With President Trump’s promise to abandon the Affordable Care Act as we know it, it leaves millions without access to care and Californians are once again tasked to lead,” he remarked.
 “Senate Bill 562 will finally enable California to cover all of its residents, creating a healthier and stronger state.”
 Senator Atkins likewise said: “I took this on because it (health care) is a right that I believe people should have.
 I’m more convinced of that today than I ever have been.”

 The numbers, unfortunately, don’t look convincing.
 According to a recent legislative analysis, SB 562 would require a 15 percent payroll tax on employers.
 The report concluded: “Therefore, there is tremendous uncertainty in how such a system would be developed, how the transition to the new system would occur, and how participants in the new system would behave.”
 That doesn’t sound like a ringing endorsement.
 And with an estimated two million illegal immigrants eligible for coverage, only a naif could deny the law’s capacity to act as a magnet for future unauthorized immigration.
 A good many middle-class households would see their state tax bill rise by $10,000 or more.